 This is useful if you want to limit how many times a user can match with the audience.
 You can choose how many times the limit should be placed, along with a time duration and time span.
 For example: 1 (times) every 60 (time duration) minutes (time span):

-Once you’ve setup a limit, click the Save button at the bottom:
+Once you’ve set up a limit, click the Save button at the bottom:

 Audience details